AntCon97/shastic-back/README.md

-This is a simple nodeJS backend api to get and update a contact list of 30 contacts made for a shastic front end coding challenge
+This is a simple nodeJS backend api to get and update a contact list of contacts

 #usage